exercism/java/exercises/concept/tim-from-marketing/.docs/introduction.md

 In Java, the `null` literal is used to denote the absence of a value.

-Primitive data types in java all have a default value and therefore can never be `null`.
+Primitive data types in Java all have a default value and therefore can never be `null`.
 By convention, they start with a lowercase letter e.g `int`.

 Reference types contain the memory address of an object and can have a value of null.